 The acupuncturist in our office uses techiniques that combine both Eastern and Western medicine.

 Yes!
-If you click on our "services" tab, and choose the service you are interested in, there is a list of insuances that we currently accept for that service.
-Furthermore, if you click on the provider that you are interested in, you will be able to see the insurances on that providers booking page that they are able to take.
-To know more about your specific insurance benefits, please call our office at (360) 570-9580 and one of our staff memebers would be happy to assist you.
+If you click on our "services" tab, and choose the service you are interested in, there is a list of insurance companies that we currently accept for that service.
+Furthermore, if you click on the provider that you are interested in, you will be able to see the insurance companies on that providers booking page that they are able to take.
+To know more about your specific insurance benefits, please call your insurance company for details, or we can provide a courtesy insurance verifiction after you schedule your appointment.

 Yep!
 Typically we can schedule new patients either the same day or the next day.
 We want to make sure you can get seen as soon as possible, and our providers' flexible schedules help to ensure you can get the type of care you need, when you need it.